leme-cosmo/abhilash_sw/_posts/2019-12-31-reddit-jokes.md

 {% include figure image_path="/assets/images/r_jokes/repost.png" alt="this is a placeholder image" caption="This is a figure caption." %}

+{% include figure image_path="/assets/images/r_jokes/repost_2.png" alt="this is a placeholder image" caption="This is a figure caption." %}

 # Reposting Problem

 Though r/jokes is very large subreddit, it lacks the originality in submitted jokes.
 One of the running gags on the subreddit is that, every joke reaching the front page is a repost.
 So, as stated in objective, I wanted to quantitatively find out exactly what fraction of submitted jokes are repost.